ylyu-fly/labwebsite/content/sections/section5.md

 <br><br>

+November 17 | Huge congrats to two of our former undergraduate research assistants for getting into med school!!
+Advaitha Kamalakkannan has committed to NJMS, and Bianco Estores will be attending the Rowan-Virtua School of Osteopathic Medicine.
+We wish you two the best of luck on your future careers!

 <span style="color: #e59f05;">**Summer, 2025**</span>

 September 1 | On Labor Day, the lab embarked on a hike at Hacklebarney State Park.
 Skipping stones and taking in the fresh air helped cool the nerves before the start of the new fall semester!